nickywongdong/wombat/documentation/INSTALL_GUIDE.md

 Ensure that the Jetson TX2 has been flashed with all options checked.
 L4T R28.1 is required at minimum.

 Whilst logged into the `nvidia` profile of the Jetson:
-1. Run the install script with sudo privileges: `sudo ./installdep.sh`.
-The Jetson will now reboot.
+1. Run the following install scripts with sudo privileges:
-2. In the `/acm` directory, and run: `sudo ./installCDCACM.sh`.
-Manually reboot the Jetson with `sudo reboot`.
+    - In the `source/navigation/acm` directory, run: `sudo ./installCDCACM.sh`.
+    - In the `source/install_tools` directory, run: `script`.
+    - `sudo ./installdep.sh`.
+The Jetson will now reboot after this script has completed.
-3. Download the maps binary [here](https://drive.google.com/open?id=1UpHisYQQdKC_r3oSZfjjtk_R77760Z-u), and move the maps binary to the `~/axolotl/maps` folder on the Jetson (create any necessary directories that don't exist).
+2. Acquire the maps binary for your region [here](http://maps3.navit-project.org), and move the maps binary to the `~/axolotl/maps` folder on the Jetson (create any necessary directories that don't exist).
-5. In the `source` directory, run `make fresh`.

 In Ubuntu system settings, set the `nvidia` profile to auto-login on boot.
 Additionally, add the `nvidia` user to the `sudoers` file, and ensure that `nvidia` gets no-password access to `sudo`.